 I was in the mood to make some ice cream, but was not sure what flavour.
-And then Greg instagrammed a photograph of his chestnut spread, and I was inspired straight away to make this chestnut ice cream.
+And then Greg shared a photograph on Instagram of his chestnut spread, and I was inspired straight away to make this chestnut ice cream.
 The flavour is subtle and was perfect on Christmas day when paired with fruit cake.

 Produced by Wondery, listeners are given clues about someone’s identity while hearing about that person’s life journey.
 Important moments in their lives are given that lead up to them being famous.
 And what they achieve as a famous person.
 The aim is to guess who the person is before their identity is revealed.
 I find it so rewarding when I get it right.
 Especially when I know from the outset who the person is.
 Do you listen to podcasts, and if so, what can you recommend?

 Click on the links for conversions and notes.

 - 100 g liquid glucose

 - Place the milk, cream, glucose and vanilla into a heavy bottomed saucepan

 - Heat to just below boiling point on a low temperature

 - While waiting for the milk to heat, place the egg yolks into a mixing bowl

 - Add the sugar to the eggs and whisk until pale and thickened

 - When the milk has heated, pour half onto the egg mixture while whisking